commanded/commanded/guides/Commands.md

 ## Command dispatch and routing

-A router module is used to route and dispatch commands to their registered command handler or aggregate module.
+A router module is used to route commands to their registered command handler and aggregate module.

-You create a router module, using `Commanded.Commands.Router`, and register each command with its associated handler:
+You create a router module using `Commanded.Commands.Router` and register each command with its associated handler:

 ```elixir
 defmodule BankRouter do